TaraMeyer/KinsmanRepoTemp/Kinsman-Articles/EngagementPM.md

 ## Github basics
 use git bash, not git for windows.

-- Git Clone < insert url > - make a local copy of something on github
+- `Git Clone < insert url >` - make a local copy of something on github

 Fork.
 A fork is a personal fork of a repo.
 I can work off my personal fork of the repo to make local changes in a series of commits, then push.

-- git add -A - Add all my changes.
+- `git add -A` - Add all my changes.
 THis is not just used when adding a file, its also used when changes are made
-- git commit -m"notes" this commits changes to the local repo
+- `git commit` -m"notes" this commits changes to the local repo
-- git push - this pushes my changes up to github to the repo I'm working on
+- `git push` - this pushes my changes up to github to the repo I'm working on

 After a git push, you can go check the status in github.

 Creating a pull request.  when I want to commit changes to the main repo master branch from my fork I create a pull request.
 When I submit the pull request, github kicks off some processing steps taht are specific to Microsoft
 - OpenPublishing.build - this makes sure that we pass OPS checks
 - CELA check - some nominal legal check.
 When these checks are complete I can merge them.

+- upstream.
+When you fork your repo, you can set an upstream repository so changes to that upstream repository can be synced with your personal fork.
+    - `Git fetch upstream`
+    - `Git merge upstream/master`  - merge upstream changes to my master branch
+    - then, all changes from upstream are incorporated, and my changes can be made as well.
+To incorporate:
+    - `Git add -A`
+    - `Git commit -m"blah blah"`
+    - `Git push`

 ### Communication and Training Plan